NTUDevSoc/Workshops/README.md

-# Workshops
+# DevSoc Workshops
-A repository for all our workshops we host
+A repository containing all the workshops we run as DevSoc for people to look back over later.